AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

 Interact with ALA data quality filters.

+Explore interactively on the ALA <a href="https://data-quality-service.ala.org.au" target="_blank"> Data Quality Filter Service </a> app.

 For full api documentation see <a href="./openapi/index.html?urls.primaryName=data-quality-service">Open API specification</a>

 &nbsp;

 ## 6. DOI service

 Generate DOIs for ALA applications.

+Explore interactively on the ALA <a href="https://doi.ala.org.au" target="_blank"> DOI </a> app.

 For full api documentation see <a href="./openapi/index.html?urls.primaryName=doi">Open API specification</a>